nikitsrj/wp-terraform/README.md

 # wp-terraform

+You can see the Architecture diagram by clicking on Untitled Diagram.
 Just Clone the repository.
 EXPORT the ACCESS and SECRET key in local Env.
 Go to the cloned directory